 The program strives to:

-- Design personalized medical and therapeutic treatment plans for each senior
+- Design personalized medical and therapeutic treatment plans

 - Recognize "unsuspected" diagnoses

 - Optimize the nutrition

 - Meet the rehabilitative needs

 About the Program

 The Senior Adult Oncology Program provides an innovative approach to the care of adults age 70 and older with cancer.
 The treatment plan considers conditions that

 may affect older patients, including accompanying diseases, limitations on activity, transportation problems, volume of medications, nutritional problems and memory

 disorders or depression.